Fedalto/ideas/README.md

 In the detailed list view for a folder, I should be able to see the following:

  * `File Indicators` A file or folder that is being used or processed by another running program should be obvious from the file explorer.
 If a file is open in another program - show an icon of that program.
-If a long running process is running involving the file, show  a progress bars should appear near the file such as a progress bar for files being downloaded, copied, scanned or backed up.
+If a long running process is running involving the file, progress bars should appear near the file such as a progress bar for files being downloaded, copied, scanned or backed up.
  * If the file is not physically present on this machine, show icons that represent the storage services or rmeote machines that the file is available under.
  * Add arbitrary columns in file viewer.
 Columns can be loose - the columns displayed a the top do not necessarily have to be filled by every file.
 What would be better is if files that have custom files show another column header.